derekmarion/oop-school-interface-ii/README.md

 ## Release 3: Quit

 We've implemented two of or our features.
 One problem we can fix before we're done for today is the fact that our program quits out after one action.
 We want the user to be able to view multiple students in a session.
 How can we use a loop to include this functionality?
-Add code to `runner.rb` so that after showing the list of students or the data from a single student, the menu displays again and the user can input another selection.
+Add code to `runner.py` so that after showing the list of students or the data from a single student, the menu displays again and the user can input another selection.
 Only when the user inputs a `'5'` should the program exit.